-Embedded Accommodation Description Recommendations for Use Dictation (Speech- to-text) (embedded) Students can dictate responses to constructed-response items embedded in the computer system.
-The dictated responses are transcribed as text in the item response area.
-Embedded Dictation (Speech-to-text) will be auto-punctuated, but it is ultimately the student's responsibility to ensure the accuracy of the transcription as well as grammar and punctuation.
-Students may use their own assistive technology devices instead of embedded Dictation (see Dictation [Speech-to-text] [non- embedded]).
-This feature is contingent on state policy or practice.
-Dictation (Speech-to- text) is available as an accommodation for students whose need is documented in an IEP or 504 plan.
-Students who have documented significant motor or processing difficulties, or who have had a recent injury (such as a broken hand or arm) that make it difficult to produce responses may use Dictation (Speech- to-text).
-Word Prediction (embedded) Word prediction allows students to begin writing a word and choose from a list of suggested words embedded in the computer system that have been predicted from word frequency and syntax rules.
-Students may use their own assistive technology devices instead of embedded word prediction (see Word prediction software [non-embedded]).
-This feature is contingent on state policy or practice.
+Embedded Accommodation Description Recommendations for Use Word prediction (embedded) Word prediction allows students to begin writing a word and choose from a list of suggested words embedded in the computer system that have been predicted from word frequency and syntax rules.
+Students may use their own assistive technology devices instead of embedded word prediction (see word prediction software [non-embedded]).
+Please note: This feature is contingent on state policy or practice.
 Word prediction is available as an accommodation for students whose need is documented in an IEP or 504 plan.
-Students who have documented motor or orthopedic impairments, which severely impair their ability to provide written or typed responses without the use of assistive technology, may use word prediction.
+Students who have documented motor or orthopedic impairments which severely impair their ability to provide written or typed responses without the use of assistive technology may use word prediction.
 Students with moderate to severe learning disabilities that prevent them from recalling, processing, or expressing written language may also use word prediction.